DevAndArtist/swift-evolution/proposals/0126-refactor-metatypes.md

 Other names for `Type` and `AnyType` were considered:

 * Type: SpecificType, Metatype or ExactType.
-* Subtype: Subtype, Supertype, Base, BaseType, ExistentialType, ExistentialMetatype or TypeProtocol.
+* AnyType: Subtype, Supertype, Base, BaseType, ExistentialType, ExistentialMetatype or TypeProtocol.